harphub/oper-harp-verif/ACCORD_VS_202406/INSTALLATION.md

 or you might source /perm/miag/venvs/satpy/bin/python3 ('rx' permissions for accord group)

-Note on parameters which are not identified in the grib files:
+### Note on "non standard" grib parameters

 ```
-When reading grib files which containing unknown parameters, add ECCODE DEFINITION_PATH in your .bashrc:
+When reading grib files which contain unknown parameters, as the precipitation parameters of DEODE:

+* Modify the ECCODE grib definitions accordingly (see definitions/).

+* Add ECCODE DEFINITION_PATH to your .bashrc:
   export ECCODES_DEFINITION_PATH=<path_to_definitions>/definitions:ECCODES_DEFINITION_PATH
 ```